Ramin-Bateni/crud-nestjs/README.md

 }
 ```

+### Unique Constraints

+The Customer entity has the following unique constraints:
+- Email address must be unique
+- The combination of First Name, Last Name, and Date of Birth must be unique (no duplicate customers with the same name and birth date)

 ### Phone Number Validation

 The application includes a custom validator for phone numbers using Google's libphonenumber library.
 The validator: